typelevel/cats-tagless/README.md

 This auto derivation can be turned off using an annotation argument: `@autoFunctorK(autoDerivation = false)`.

 ## <a id="stack-safe" href="#stack-safe"></a>Quick example: make stack safe with `Free`
-With mainecoon, you can lift your algebra interpreters to use `Free` to achieve stack safety.
+With Cats-tagless, you can lift your algebra interpreters to use `Free` to achieve stack safety.

  For example, say you have an interpreter using `Try`